MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 #Customer intent: As a developer, I want to authenticate users and call a protected web API from a sample iOS mobile app so that I can experience how Microsoft Entra ID for customers work.
 ---

-# Sign in users and call a protected web API in sample iOS (Swift) mobile app
+# Sign in users and call a protected web API in sample iOS (Swift) app

-This guide demonstrates how to configure a sample iOS mobile application to sign in users, and call an ASP.NET Core web API.
+This guide demonstrates how to configure a sample iOS mobile application to sign in users, and call a protected ASP.NET Core web API.

 In this article, you do the following tasks: